Jobwawesh/my-portfolio-app-backend/README.md

 - View all PROJECT items.
 - Update a PROJECT Item
 - Delete a PROJECT item.
+- Create a SKILL
+- Delete a SKILL

 ### MODELS
 Database schema definitions.